PhD studentships

 Closing date for applications: tbc.
 Proposed start date: Feb – Oct 2026

-ARIES PhD Studentship
+ARIES PhD Studentships

 The bigger picture: integrating plankton imaging techniques to explore ecosystem structure and function